umirom/linux-server-configuration/README.md

 ``$ sudo apt-get install finger``

-## Add user grader and give sudo sudo permission
+## 4. Add user *grader* and give it sudo permission

 ``$ sudo adduser grader``

 ``$ sudo visudo``

-Add grader permissions to visudo in section user privilege specification:
+Add grader permissions to visudo in section *#user privilege specification*:

 ``grader ALL=(ALL:ALL) ALL``